Sewer56/sewer56-archives-nx/doc/docs/Specification/Overview.md

 - Certain applications like [Nexus Mods App] can avoid re-hashing files.

-## Previewing the Format

-!!! info

-    For people wishing to study the format, or debug it, a [010-Editor](https://www.sweetscape.com/010editor/) template is available for usage [010 Template](./010Template.bt).

-Hit `Templates -> Open Template` and then the big play button.
-Then you'll be able to browse the format in 'Variables' window.

-Alternatively, contributions are welcome if anyone wants to make a [Kaitai Struct](https://kaitai.io) variation 💜.

 ## Section Alignment

 !!! info "Each section is aligned to the following values in bytes"